Shortlisted for Tax Junior of the Year at the 2023, 2019 and 2018 Legal 500 UK Bar awards, and in the Chambers UK Bar Awards 2021.

 Advises a broad client base, including individuals, trustees and public bodies, on private client tax matters.
 She is highly experienced in international and offshore trust litigation.
 "She is absolutely brilliant and extremely nice.
 She writes a very good letter, which will be technical but very readable and understandable.
 She provides clear advice in an approachable manner."
 "Her attention to detail is unbelievably good; if you are missing anything she will bring it to light." - Tax: Private Client, Chambers UK 2017 and Private Wealth: Tax, Chambers Global 2017

-Has wide-ranging tax expertise.
-She tackles advisory mandates and has a growing litigation practice, acting for taxpayers and HMRC.
 "Very able junior, who is exceptionally good with clients and advisers."
 Acted for a taxpayer in a dispute with HMRC as to whether the Revenue was out of time to raise a duty assessment. - Tax, Chambers UK 2017

 "She speaks with authority in front of clients and the tribunal" - Private client - personal tax, Legal 500 2016